 The upstream side of the box at one point contained two steel screens of different sizes to prevent rapid sedimentation inside of the box.
 However, this screen has corroded and is no longer in service.
 The downstream side of the box has two 3” PVC cleanouts, located near the bottom of the box, and a 3” PVC connection aqueduct located approximately 1.5 feet above the cleanouts.
 The top of the box has an entrance so that the box can be cleaned out if it fills up with sediment.
 The concrete cover to the entrance has been destroyed.

-Water flows from the box through 3 inch PVC approximately 2 kilometers to a supply tank.
+Water flows from the box through a 3-inch PVC approximately 2 kilometers to a supply tank.
 The supply tank is above ground, constructed of concrete and contains a manhole entrance for cleaning activities.
 Water enters high on the tank and exits low on the opposite side.
 The capacity of the tank is reportedly 10,000 gallons.

-From the supply tank, water flows through 3 inch PVC tubing into the community.
+From the supply tank, water flows through 3-inch PVC tubing into the community.
 There are two branches.
 One branch flows south towards the school, while the other branch flows north.
-Tubing sizes decrease from 3 inch to 2 inch as they get further away from the supply tank.
-Most homes connect to the water mains using ½ inch PVC tubing.
+Tubing sizes decrease from 3 inches to 2 inches as they get further away from the supply tank.
+Most homes connect to the water mains using ½-inch PVC tubing.

 The slow filter consists of two filter chambers which are used independently.
-When one chamber shut down for cleaning, the other can be used.
+When one chamber is shut down for cleaning, the other can be used.
 One chamber measures 1.5 meters wide, 3.0 meters long, and 2.8 meters high.
 The chambers are constructed of concrete and they share a common inlet.
 Water enters the chambers from the inlet high on the wall of the filter.
-The water then percolates through 1 meter thick layer of fine sand, followed by a 0.2 meter thick layer of #5 stone, then into perforated 2 inch PVC laterals which are laid in a 0.2 meter thick layer of #4 stone.
-Once the water reaches the 2 inch PVC laterals it is conveyed through a 2 inch tube low on the filter wall into a second chamber.
-Head pressure from the filter causes the water in this second chamber to rise to a level of about 2 meters where it then flows into a stand pipe and leaves for the storage tank.
+The water then percolates through 1-meter thick layer of fine sand, followed by a 0.2-meter thick layer of #5 stone, then into perforated 2-inch PVC laterals which are laid in a 0.2-meter thick layer of #4 stone.
+Once the water reaches the 2-inch PVC laterals it is conveyed through a 2-inch tube low on the filter wall into a second chamber.
+Head pressure from the filter causes the water in this second chamber to rise to a level of about 2 meters where it then flows into a standpipe and leaves for the storage tank.

 This project is to repair the damaged aqueduct and complete the slow filter system to establish a safe water supply for Boqueron Arriba.